OpenPathfinder/visionBoard-cli/README.md

 - `-n, --name <name>`: Project name (required)
 - `-g, --github-orgs <githubOrgUrls...>`: GitHub organization URLs (optional)

+## Scripting with visionBoard CLI

+The visionBoard CLI can be incorporated into automation scripts for more complex workflows.
+Below is an example of how to chain multiple operations in a shell script.

+The sample script ([sample.sh](sample.sh)) demonstrates how to:

+1. Configure the CLI using environment variables
+2. Verify connectivity with the API
+3. List available resources for reference
+4. Set up a new project with GitHub integration
+5. Execute various workflows with and without parameters
+6. Perform bulk imports using both inline JSON and file-based input

 ## Configuration

 The visionBoard CLI supports configuration through environment variables: